jojusimz/GEMINI/README.md

 ![\frac{\partial ^2 V_z }{L_x \partial x^2} + \frac{\partial^2 V_z}{ L_y \partial y^2} = C_z \frac{\partial ^2 V_z}{\partial t^2}........................................(2)](https://render.githubusercontent.com/render/math?math=%5Cfrac%7B%5Cpartial%20%5E2%20V_z%20%7D%7BL_x%20%5Cpartial%20x%5E2%7D%20%2B%20%5Cfrac%7B%5Cpartial%5E2%20V_z%7D%7B%20L_y%20%5Cpartial%20y%5E2%7D%20%3D%20C_z%20%5Cfrac%7B%5Cpartial%20%5E2%20V_z%7D%7B%5Cpartial%20t%5E2%7D..........................................................................................................................................................................(2))

 According to circuit theory it is possible to obtain exact solutions to equation (2).
-In this manner the TLM method differs from other popular Finite difference based methods because it avoids a full discretization approach.
-Seeing that exact solutions to equation 2 it is therefore satisfactory to assume unconditional conditional stability is achieved.
+In this manner the TLM method differs from other popular Finite Difference based methods because it avoids a full discretization approach.
+Seeing that exact solutions to equation 2 can be computed it is therefore satisfactory to assume an unconditionally stable algorithm is achieved.

 ![image](https://user-images.githubusercontent.com/60849864/81179508-a50fbc80-8fa1-11ea-8993-160122e48a8a.png)

-The spatial domain is discretized into a matrix of TLM cells and an explicit time stepping algorithm ( referred to as the scatter and connect process) is applied at all points in space to obtain the field solutions.
+The spatial domain is discretized into a matrix of TLM cells and an explicit time stepping algorithm (referred to as the scatter and connect process) is applied at all points in space to obtain the field solutions.